nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/wireframes.md

 # Wireframes

-A visual guide that represents the skeletal framework of a website.
-Wireframes focus on the arrangement different elements (i.e. images, text, navigation) -- in thinking about the application's arragement, it is common that functional and techical questions may arise.
-Therefore, you should always create wireframes in the planning phase of your project or (stretch) feature.
+Wireframes are visual guide that represents the skeletal framework of a website.
+Wireframes focus on the arrangement different elements (i.e. images, text, navigation) -- in thinking about the application's arragement, it is common that functional and technical questions may arise.
+That's a good thing!
+So, you should always create wireframes in the planning phase of your project or (stretch) feature.

 Wireframes should be something you can create/edit easily and should be assessible to you and your teammates (you should include them in your project cards).